-The video below shows the flag football passing tree that I use with my 9-11 year old team.
+The video above shows the flag football passing tree that I use with my 9-11 year old team.

 This passing tree is a little different the conventional one you’ll generally find if you search on line.
 The reason that I decided to go with this one is that it contains the routes we most frequently run.

 The general set up of this passing tree is that odd numbered routes are run toward the sidelines.
 Even numbered routes are run toward the middle of the field.
 The exceptions to this rule are the 5 and 9 route which are just a hook (5) and a go route (9).